Council Approval and Shade Sails

-Most people seem suprised when they find out that they may well need to get council approval or building permit to erect a Shade Sail or similar structure, but there are easy ways to cut through the red tape.
+Most people seem surprised when they find out that they may well need to get council approval or building permit to erect a shade sail or similar structure, but there are easy ways to cut through the red tape.

 Council approval differs between from local government areas but is almost always handled by the planning department so you should always contact them first for your local laws.